 Crockpot Paleo Chili

-Crockpot Parmesan White Bean Chicken Soup with Roasted Squash
+Crockpot Parmesan White Bean Chicken Soup With Roasted Squash

 What to Fall For: When you’re craving easy, warm, comfort food that's also healthy, Tieghan Gerard of Half Baked Harvest recommends this creamy chicken soup.
-The base features shallots, garlic, rosemary, and thyme with slow cooked chicken, white beans, kale, and parmesan cheese.
+The base features shallots, garlic, rosemary, and thyme with slow-cooked chicken, white beans, kale, and parmesan cheese.
 Serve with pasta and herbed parmesan roasted delicata squash.
 Simply delicious.

-What to Keep in Mind: Tieghan recommends, "I love incorporating parmesan rinds into my recipes because they add so much flavor to any sauce or soup.
+What to Keep in Mind: Gerard recommends, "I love incorporating parmesan rinds into my recipes because they add so much flavor to any sauce or soup.
 Simmering the rind in the soup allows it to slowly break down and infuse the soup with parmesan flavor."